kunwarluthera/docker-python-jenkins-flask/README.md

 This demo demonstrates how we can use the DEV Flask WEB application having the python API calls to deploy on docker containers with the help of Dockerfile.dev and once validated/verified, we can later with the help of Dockerfile move the PROD code to production pipeline.

-# Another Enhancement
+## Another Enhancement

 Later we enhanced the code by adding the **Dockerrun.aws.json.**
 **This section describes how to prepare your Docker image and container for deployment to Elastic Beanstalk.
 Any web application that you deploy to Elastic Beanstalk in a single container Docker environment must include a Dockerfile or a Dockerrun.aws.json file.**

 **A Dockerrun.aws.json file is an Elastic Beanstalk-specific file that specifies how to deploy the set of Docker containers as an EB application.
 We use Dockerrun.aws.json for multicontainer docker environment.**
-### This in essense somewhat similar to docker-compose.yml which is used to multi container deployment.
+### This in essense is somewhat similar to docker-compose.yml which is also used for multi container deployment.

 **docker-compose.yml** is used for **DEV/TEST Env** deployments and **Dockerrun.aws.json** is used for **PROD** deployments.